Pungyeon/clean-go-article/proposal.md

 }
 ```

-Look at that, `val` never had to be mutated, nor did it have to have such a large scope.
+After our refactor, `val` is no longer mutated and the scope has been reduced.
 Again, keep in mind that these functions are very simple.
 Once this kind of code style becomes a part of larger more complex systems, it can be impossible to figure out, why errors are happening.
 We don't want this to happen.
 Not only because we generally dislike errors happening in software, but it is also disrespectful to our colleagues, and ourselves, that we are potentially wasting each others live's, having to debug this type of code.
-So, let's make a promise that, even though we disagree with golang declaration method, which isn't always the clearest, let's make sure that we never have to worry about it.
+Let's take responsibility ourselves, rather than blaming the variable decalaration syntax in Go.

 On a side not, if the `// do something else` part is another attempt to mutate the `val` variable.
 We should extract whatever logic in there as a function, as well as the previous part of it.
 This way, instead of prolonging the mutational scope of our variables, we can just return a new value: